 All right, as we roll along, Sean Hannity show.

-All right, so you have high House Democrats praising Antifa as peaceful, saying they're working to keep Portland safe.
+All right, so you have House Democrats praising Antifa as peaceful, saying they're working to keep Portland safe.

-Now, apparently there were white supremacist jackasses there, and they supposedly would be a counter protest, but this is what the counter protester people were saying.
+Now, apparently there were white supremacist jackasses there, and they supposedly would be a counter-protest, but this is what the counter-protester people were saying.

-Let's go!
+Let's go.

-See what happens?
+You see what happens?

 You see what the f happens?